 In all of his work, BOREALIS designer Dan Acher uses the city as a playground to create a sense of belonging and community.
 His city-wide installations create spaces where strangers come together and connect.
-The Northern and Southern Lights have long inspired awe and astonishment; by recreating their majesty in urban skies, Dan allows city-dwellers to share similar humbling emotions.
-Strangers connect beyond their differences of origin, race, religion, status, age, gender identity, sexual orientation.
+The Northern and Southern Lights have long inspired awe and astonishment; by recreating their majesty in urban skies, Dan allows city-dwellers to share emotions beyond their differences of origin, race, religion, status, age, gender identity, sexual orientation.

 Climate is rapidly changing due to excessive human activity.
 New and unusual natural phenomena are occurring around the world.
 Will we start witnessing auroras appearing in cities around the world, far from the poles they currently inhabit?
 Or will controlling our environment become the new normal?
 Will we be able to artificially recreate all that we seek from nature – both aesthetically, emotionally and in terms of resources?